gnibu/docker-backup/README.md

 https://github.com/gnibu/snapshot-backup

-Here is a sample docker-compose.yml that will instanciate a container
+Here is a sample docker-compose.yml that will instanciate a container.
+Do put the authorized key file at the same destination place as it will be read by the entrypoint keys/authorized_keys2 must be in the container at /root/key/authorized_keys2

           backup:
             build: .